VPeti11/steamos-edge/README.md

 **SteamOS Edge** is a modded version of the leaked 2025 SteamOS base, built for broader hardware compatibility and packed with community-driven gaming features.
 It provides a persistent liveboot experience designed for general x86 hardware, not just the Steam Deck with added packages, driver tweaks, and customization options.

-This project builds on the original SteamOS leak and adds Arch-based tooling, extended package support, and an extensible ISO creation system using ArchISO and `mkedgescript`
+This project builds on the original SteamOS leak and adds Arch-based tooling, extended package support, and an extensible ISO creation system using ArchISO and `mkedgescript`.
+While building the image yourself is recommended ISO files can be found in the Discord

 ***In short:***

 SteamOS Edge is a and fixed version of the SteamOS 3 source code leak.
 This project is **WORK IN PROGRESS** expect bugs!
+However most issues are now with the 32 bit build since the others are now stable builds.

 ---